Pinna3/chartposting_stocktwits_bot/README.md

 Next steps:
 1) Build in auto entry scanner... calbrate for 12 signals a year if possible
 2) Append sector to super strong uptrend list.

+ADD CACHE (MEMOIZE) TO AVOID QUERYING MORE THAN NECESSARY, CUT TIME DOWN SIGNIFICANTLY.